-3.7.2 Smaller portions available (e.g. lighter bites): 1 point
+3.6.2 Smaller portions available (e.g. lighter bites)

-To achieve this point, state clearly on the menu or display signs that you have smaller portions of main meal options available.
+To achieve these points, state clearly on the menu or display signs that you have smaller portions of main meal options available.

 Providing smaller portions for those with smaller appetites makes people less likely to overeat.